sakithb/media-controls/README.md

 ## Known issues

 -   The extension does not detect when a tab is closed on some browsers. ([#35](https://github.com/sakithb/media-controls/issues/35))
--   The volume control does not work with browers, only with native apps.
+-   The volume control does not work with web browsers, only with native apps.

 ## Reporting issues